-- Complete the scholarship application form that is included in this packet.
-Please include the collegiate events you would like to participate, as well as any past awards/honors you have received as a speaker/performer.
+- Complete the scholarship application form.
+Please include the collegiate events you would like to participate in, as well as any past awards/honors you have received as a speaker/performer.
 Other relevant information regarding your background may also be included.

 - Perform a 10-15 minute audition for the Bradley coaching staff.
-Applicants may send a DVD or a link with their scholarship application or arrange a personal audition on campus.
+Applicants may email a private link on YouTube, mail a DVD, or arrange a personal audition on campus.
 Personal auditions must be pre-arranged by appointment with Bradley’s Director of Forensics.
 We would prefer applicants provide examples from a variety of selections/events, as opposed to one long performance.
 We also prefer that the performance be a competition speech that was performed in your senior year of high school.
 No particular events are preferred.

 If you have further questions regarding application procedures, please feel free to contact us at any time.
 Again, thank you for your interest in the Bradley University Speech Team.
-We hope that you will join us!
+We hope you will be joining the Bradley family soon!